eth-brownie/brownie/docs/api-brownie.rst

     Raised when attempting to create a new ``Contract`` or ``ContractABI`` object, when one already exists for the given address.

-    Raised by ``project.compile_source`` when the source code contains a contract with a name that is the same as another in the same project.

 .. py:exception:: brownie.exceptions.ContractNotFound

     Raised when attempting to access a ``Contract`` or ``ContractABI`` object that no longer exists because the local network was reverted.